owlchester/kanka-docs/docs/entries/races.md

 Kanka is aware of the issue with the module's name.
 The community has been asked a few times about changing the module's name to a less charged term, but no consensus has ever been reached.
 Kanka's policy is now to follow along with whatever new term Hasbro chooses for D&D.

-## Changing the entity type
+## Changing the category

-If you've created many creatures but meant to create races instead, you can easily [bulk change their entity type](/guides/transform).
+If you've created many creatures but meant to create races instead, you can easily [bulk convert their category](/guides/transform).